 According to police, Fotis Dulos even tried to manipulate an employee into throwing away seats from that employee’s Toyota Tacoma.
 The defendant allegedly insisted that he’d “spilled coffee” in the vehicle, and voiced concern that Jennifer’s hair might be found in the truck.
 (She was considered missing at the time.)
 Troconis allegedly said that she had no knowledge of a murder, or that she was cleaning evidence of the crime, but police said she changed her stories multiple times, and that she and Dulos constructed an “alibi script” including false information.

 In her first interview with police, Troconis allegedly said that Dulos and Mawhinney had a meeting at Dulos’ office-home in Farmington on the morning Jennifer Dulos disappeared.
 Mawhinney, however, allegedly told cops that while he was at the office, he didn’t see Troconis.
-As for Troconis, she initially told three different visions of the tale in her first interview, cops said.
+As for Troconis, she initially told three different versions of the tale in her first interview, cops said.
 First, she saw both of the men sitting at a table talking.
 Then she allegedly said she only heard them speak, but never saw them.
 In the third tale, she allegedly claimed she only heard Mawhinney, but not Dulos.

 In her third interview, Troconis finally said that she saw Mawhinney at the office after dropping her daughter off at a school, cops said.
 They said good morning to one another, but she didn’t see Dulos there even though his cellphone was on the table, according to the tale.
 She said she didn’t know if he was in the home or not.